 - Third, they theorise the processes by which a person can gradually move from initial ambivalence towards dogmatic certainty via some initial decisions and/or small cognitive steps which unleash a subsequent need for self-justification and associated forms of rationalisation.
 They theorise these processes in terms of the ‘pyramid of choice’ (also see here) and ‘entrapment’.

-Entrapment is further described (in the book Mistakes Were Made (But Not by Me)) as entailing “action, justification, further action” sequences which have the effect of “increases our intensity and commitment” to a specific belief or choice.
+Entrapment is further described (in the book Mistakes Were Made (But Not by Me)) as entailing “action, justification, further action” sequences which have the effect of increasing “our intensity and commitment” to a specific belief or choice.
 They suggest that related unconscious self-protective biases can be triggered which promote a move from initial ambivalence to dogmatic certainty.
 Tavris further contends that the initial decisions we make are extremely important such as where we jump to a particular conclusion.
 In the COVID-19 context this might be adopting the belief that public health policies are disproportionate to the actual hazards of COVID-19, or believing the pandemic is likely to be a repeat of the swine flu pandemic experience.
 Tavris argues such actions/decisions, no matter how tentative, trigger unconscious mental processes and biases.

 When I read about dissonance theory I reflected on whether (and how) such social psychological processes may have influenced my own behaviour during the pandemic and other behaviour I’ve observed.
 Related lessons include: 1) the need to be very careful when jumping to conclusions because this theory predicts that as soon as we make an initial decision we are likely to bias our consideration (and/or production) of evidence in conformance with this action or belief; and 2) the need to be cognisant of the potential influence of unconscious biases in our consideration of evidence.
 Tavris and Aronson argue that the theory of cognitive dissonance has “exploded the self-flattering idea that we humans, being Homo sapiens, process information logically”.

 For example, we could consider the meanings given to the emergence of a new variant of the coronavirus in the UK which may be significantly more transmissible.
 If this variant is more contagious this will make it more difficult to suppress viral transmission.
 So, where ‘COVID zero’ is the primary frame we’d expect such aspects to get most attention.
 On the other hand, virologists have argued that the some of the mutations in this variant are likely to mean it is less virulent (i.e., less likely to cause severe disease).
 Reduced virulence would be a good thing if we need to ‘live with the virus’ (to some extent).
 The related transmission-virulence trade-off refers to how a pathogen that is too deadly cannot be spread as well.
 The related “theory of virulence recognizes that many germs will evolve less virulence as they circulate and adapt to the human population” (link).
-This example perhaps points to how cultural frames direct our attention towards certain facts.
+This example perhaps points to how cultural frames direct our attention towards certain facts (and away from others).

 Returning to my behaviour and related possible lessons, I wonder to what extent my own thinking became influenced by interaction in groups in which ‘living with the virus’ is the central frame along with related agonistic interaction patterns that can give rise to polarisation.
 I failed to both consider this and reflect on how this may have focussed may attention on certain facts and led me to ignore or downplay other facts about COVID-19 I should have paid more attention to.
 We also need to be aware of the joint construction of meaning in the social groups we participate in.
 A further lesson is such suggested by related sociological perspectives which argue that “facts have no intrinsic meaning”: we need to better consider what subjective meanings are being given to facts and the extent to which those meanings are culturally structured by dominant frame(s).